dpkrepo/dpkrepo/README.md

 # Hi, I'm Dhan 👋🏻

 ## **I'm an Army Veteran, System Administrator, and a MSSA.**
-- 🗣 I do system administration in US Army Reserve, where my team is responsible for battalion communications systems, ensuring seamless connectivity and secure networks to keep the mission on track.
+- 🗣 I do system administration in US Army Reserve, where my team is responsible for battalion computer systems, ensuring cyber compliance, Provisioning user access to systems, help desk support and secure networks.

-- 🚀 I am specialize in Microsoft Cloud & Hybrid Server Administration, and Virtualization ( i.e Hyper-V)
+- 🚀 I am specialize in Microsoft Cloud & Hybrid Server Administration.

 - 🤝🏻 I have a deep passion for the computer systems, particularly in optimizing and managing the Servers and operating systems, and always eager to learn the latest technologies and best practices.
 I do programming for fun !